IDilantha/POS-Layered-Maven/README.md

-Project Title

-Point of Sale System with Maven
+#Point of Sale System with Maven (Layered Architecture)

 Getting Started